deepansharya1111/cloud-resume-backend/README.md

 ### Option 1) Create infrastructure from the console and import it to Terraform to recreate a similar code structure and avoid massive code changes:

-* Define the basic terraform code for your resources.
+* First, define the basic terraform code for your resources (without any additional arguments like name, etc.) then:
   * Run "terraform init"
   * ''terraform validate"
   * ''terraform import resource.resource_name resource_identifier"